department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/content-comprehension-conversation guide.md

 ## Confidence scale - 5 minutes
 - How confident or not confident were you that you were providing the correct document in each situation?

-_Show scale 1 (not confident) to 10 (completely confident) and for each of the scenarrios have the participant choose a number.
+_Show scale 1 (not confident) to 10 (completely confident) and for each of the scenarios have the participant choose a number.
 Place the number next to the scenario_

 <img width="551" alt="Screen Shot 2021-10-28 at 3 20 00 PM" src="https://user-images.githubusercontent.com/80857940/139321502-324afffa-f4c0-44e3-88e3-c99a820f492b.png">

 ## Content-specific: Familiarity with health care-specific documents listed in multiple choice - 5 minutes

 _Show participant the 3 stickies: Veteran legal guardian, Veteran-related court order, and health care power of attorney_

 - Have you ever been asked to provide any of the documents on the list below?